Understanding the nature of the soul is perhaps one of the most fundamental and essential tasks on the spiritual path.

-This mirrors the first law of thermodynamics which states that energy can transform from one state to another, but it can neither be created or destroyed.
+This mirrors the first law of thermodynamics which states that energy can transform from one state to another, but it can neither be created nor destroyed.

-The same can be said for your soul, as your soul is energy: the life force.
+The same can be said for your soul, as your soul is energy: the life force energy.
 Therefore, it can never die, only change form.

 Do Plants, Animals, and Other Lifeforms Have a Soul?

-Even the world – what is also referred to as Mother Earth or Gaia – has a soul, according to numerous philosophical, spiritual, and religious systems of thought.
-The world’s soul is known as the anima mundi or the universal soul because it encompasses all beings.
-It is essentially the sum total of all energy, the manifestation and essence of all beings.
+Even the world – also referred to as Mother Earth or Gaia – has a soul, according to numerous philosophical, spiritual, and religious systems of thought.
+The world’s soul is known as the anima mundi or the universal soul because it encompasses the sum total energy of all beings.

 Can a Person Be Born Without a Soul?